cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 Datagrams must be relayed between chains by an external process.
 This process is assumed to behave in an arbitrary manner — no safety properties are dependent on its behaviour, although progress is generally dependent on the existence of at least one correct relayer process.

 IBC sub-protocols are reasoned about as interactions between two chains `A` and `B` — there is no prior distinction between these two chains and they are assumed to be executing the same, correct IBC protocol. `A` is simply by convention the chain which goes first in the sub-protocol and `B` the chain which goes second.
 Protocol definitions should generally avoid including `A` and `B` in variable names to avoid confusion (as the chains themselves do not know whether they are `A` or `B` in the protocol).

+### Authentication

+*Authentication* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.

+## Property definitions

+### Finality

+*Finality* is the quantifiable assurance provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behaviour of the validator set.
+The IBC protocol requires finality, although it need not be absolute (for example, a threshold finality gadget for a Nakamoto consensus algorithm will provide finality subject to economic assumptions about how miners behave).

+### Misbehaviour

+*Misbehaviour* refers to a class of consensus fault defined by a consensus algorithm & detectable (possibly also attributable) by the light client of that consensus algorithm.

+### Equivocation

+*Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.
+All equivocations are misbehaviours.

+### Data availability

+*Data availability* refers to the ability of off-chain relayer processes to retrieve data in the state of a machine within some time bound.

+### Data confidentiality

+*Data confidentiality* refers to the ability of the host state machine to refuse to make particular data available to particular parties without impairing the functionality of the IBC protocol.

+### Consensus liveness

+*Consensus liveness* refers to the continuance of block production by the consensus algorithm of a particular machine.

+### Transactional liveness

+*Transactional liveness* refers to the confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
+Transactional liveness requires consensus liveness, but consensus liveness does not necessarily provide transactional liveness.

+### Consensus synchrony

+*Consensus synchrony* refers to consensus liveness within a particular bound.

+### Transactional synchrony

+*Transactional synchrony* refers to transactional liveness within a particular bound.

+### Exactly-once safety

+*Exactly-once safety* refers to the property that a packet is confirmed no more than once (and generally exactly-once assuming eventual transactional liveness).

+### Deliver-or-timeout safety

+*Deliver-or-timeout safety* refers to the property that a packet will either be delivered & executed or will timeout in a way that can be proved back to the sender.